 Below, we present the main results derived from the empirical approach outlined in the previous section.
-We start with the payroll tax reforms that involve tax-benefit linkage (L1 and L2) before turning to the payroll tax reforms without linkage (NL1 and NL2) and concluding with the two income tax reforms without linkage (NL3 and NL4).
+We start with the payroll tax reforms that involve tax-benefit linkage (L1 and L2), then examine the payroll tax reforms without linkage (NL1 and NL2), and finally, we analyze the two income tax reforms that also lack linkage (NL3 and NL4).